06-05 - Licensure Requirements for Title Insurance Employees

 Date: October 13, 2006

-The Consumer Affairs Division of the Missouri Department of Insurance, Financial Institutions & Professional Registration (DIFP) encourages title insurance companies to review the activities of all employees within their business to ensure that they are properly licensed for the tasks they are performing.
+The Consumer Affairs Division of the Missouri Department of Commerce & Insurance (DIFP) encourages title insurance companies to review the activities of all employees within their business to ensure that they are properly licensed for the tasks they are performing.
 Recently, the Director issued consent orders against two title agencies requiring compliance with the Department's licensing provisions.
 This bulletin is intended to provide public notice to all title insurers and title agencies in an effort to increase compliance without immediate legal action.

 Missouri law prohibits any person from selling, soliciting or negotiating insurance unless he/she is properly licensed with DIFP. §375.014.1 RSMo Cum.
 Supp.
 2005.
 "Negotiate" is defined in §375.012.1(12) RSMo Cum.
 Supp.
 2005, as the "act of conferring directly with or offering advice directly to a purchaser or prospective purchaser of a particular contract of insurance concerning any of the substantive benefits, terms or conditions of the contract, provided that the person engaged in that act either sells insurance or obtains insurance from insurers for purchasers."
 This means title agency employees, who are involved in real estate closings, may be involved in "negotiating" insurance.
 However, salaried officers or employees of title insurers, title agents or title insurance agencies are exempt from §375.014.1 RSMo Cum.
 Supp.
 2005 if they do not: 1) establish premiums for policies of title insurance; 2) determine insurability; or 3) issue commitments, policies or other contracts of title insurance. § 381.031(17) RSMo Cum.
 Supp.
 1999.